UbiquityRobotics/ubiquity_main/videos_outline.md

 ## Video 2: ROS: Robot Operating System

-* ROS stands for "Robot Operating System"
+* ROS stands for 'Robot Operating System'
 * Created by Willow Garage (now closed) which was funded by an early Google employee.
 * Currently maintained by Open Source Robotics Foundation.